bobatkey/sott/README.md

 ## Features

-1. Type equalities, written `[A = B]`, where `A` and `B` are proper typs.
+1. Type equalities, written `[A = B]`, where `A` and `B` are proper types.
 All proofs of the same equality are definitionally equal.

 2. Heterogeneous term equality, written `[a : A = b : B]`, where `A` and `B` are types.
 As a shorthand, if `A` is the same as `B`, then